isc-projects/stork/doc/install.rst

   i.e. disable Prometheus exporters; default is false
 * STORK_AGENT_LISTEN_PROMETHEUS_ONLY - enable Prometheus exporters
   only, i.e. disable Stork functionality; default is false
+* STORK_AGENT_SKIP_TLS_CERT_VERIFICATION - skip TLS certificate verification, it is
+  applicable only for HTTPS connections, allow connect to Kea CA over TLS that is configured to use self-signed certificates; default is false

 The following settings are specific to the Prometheus exporters: